-Smoking is generally bad for your health and it can stop you from sleeping properly.
+Smoking is generally bad for your health, and it can stop you from sleeping properly.
 Smoking can make it more difficult to fall asleep, wake you up at ungodly hours, and flip your body clock on its head.
 The Stop Smoking Service helps people in Milton Keynes and Bedfordshire to quit for good, with free support from their specialist advisers.
 Total Wellbeing Luton offers free stop smoking medication and support to people in Luton.

 8. Find your Zen

-There are some things a man won’t admit…like having a bubble bath or doing some yoga.
-But those things are very handy at helping you on your way to get some sleep.
-Having a wind down routine before bedtime really does work.
+Having a bubble bath or doing some yoga are very handy for helping you get some sleep.
+Having a wind-down routine before bedtime really does work.
 Why not try a relaxation CD or podcast?
 There are plenty available on Google Play or the App Store.

-You don’t need to have a diary.
-But sometimes writing down how you feel, especially when you’re worried or have a heavy workload could help you figure out what you need to do.
+You don’t need to have an actual diary, but sometimes writing down how you feel - especially when you’re stressed or worried - could help you figure out what you need to do.
 If you stay awake for a while worrying about tasks before falling asleep, try to make a list of things to help you plan your approach before bed.